andrewt3000/MachineLearning/transformer.md

 ## Attention Layers

 ### Input Representation
-In text based transformers, words are tokenized including an end of sequence token, then encoded to embeddings.
+In text based transformers, words are tokenized (including an end of sequence token), then tokens are mapped to embeddings, and positional information is added.
+The positional encoding maintains the information about the position of the token that would otherwise be lost in the permution invariant attention block.
+Originally attention is all you need used sinusoidal positional encodings.
+However, modern llms use positional encoding schemes primarily **RoPe** (Rotary Position Embedding), and to a lesser extent **ALiBi** (Attention with Linear Biases).

 Externally, the transformer appears to accept a variable length input of tokens.
-Internally, transformer's input is a matrix with max number of input embeddings.
+Internally, transformer's input is a matrix with maximum number of input embeddings.
 The program masks out the empty slots in the matrix with padding tokens.
-Advanced implementations will eliminate empty slots.

-Originally attention is all you need used sinusoidal positional encodings.
-However, modern llms use positional encoding schemes primarily **RoPe** (Rotary Position Embedding), and to a lesser extent **ALiBi** (Attention with Linear Biases).
+Advanced implementations eliminate empty slots.
+The maximum number of tokens is referred to by many different names such as context window, context length, context size, attention window, and token size.

 ### Self Attention
 Intuitively, self attention computes how much each token in the matrix should “pay attention” to every other token in the sequence.
 Each token can attend to every token in the sequence.